Treasurer Job Description

 The treasurer must be an analytical and critical thinker.
 Solving problems efficiently and effectively should be a solid skill of the treasurer.
 Creative thinking also plays a part in crunching the numbers.
 She must adhere to a routine schedule when complying to procedures and protocol.
 Possessing interpersonal skills is very essential because she must work with a diverse background of people--possibly managing a team and solving problems.

-Between 2008 and 2018, the job outlook is expected to grow at an average rate, the BLS says.
+Between 2020 and 2030, the job outlook is expected to grow at a 17 percent rate, the BLS says.
 This however, is a competitive job field, because candidates with a master’s degree and professional certification get first consideration over hopefuls lacking these credentials.